ARM Cortex-A510

-The ARM Cortex-A510 is the successor to the ARM Cortex-A55 and the first ARMv9 high efficiency “LITTLE” CPU.
+The ARM Cortex-A510 is the successor to the ARM Cortex-A55 and the first ARMv9 high efficiency "LITTLE" CPU.
 It is the companion to the ARM Cortex-A710 "big" core.
-It's a 64-bit instruction set clean-sheet CPU designed by ARM Holdings' Cambridge design team.
+It is a clean-sheet 64-bit CPU designed by ARM Holdings' Cambridge design team.

-Design:
+Design

+The Cortex-A510 is a “LITTLE” CPU core focusing on high efficiency, bringing the following improvements from last gen: